(TOP picture) From Georges Barbier Prints "Le Carnival" "Crown and Columbine and Arlucan" 1914 © Hyogo Prefectural Art and Cultural Center

 [Venue] Sogo Art Museum

-[Fee] Adult ¥ 1,000, College / High School student ¥ 800, Free up to junior high school students or free, Persons with various types of handicapped Person and 1 accompanying person free
+[Fee] Adult ¥ 1,000, University / High School student ¥ 800, Free up to junior high school students or free, Persons with various types of handicapped Person and 1 accompanying person free

 [Organizer] Sogo Art Museum